-Before turning to the development guidelines, it is important to highlight The University of Tennessee's commitment to developing the Cherokee Farm Campus in a long-term, sustainable manner.
+B efore turning to the development guidelines, it is important to highlight The University of Tennessee's commitment to developing the UT Research Park Campus in a long-term, sustainable manner.
 The definition and technology of sustainable design will change over the course of the campus' development, and consequently, it will present different challenges to each new partner and designer.
-Nevertheless, sustainable design will always require a comprehensive integrated approach that evaluates the local, regional and global impact of every design decision
+Nevertheless, sustainable design will always require a comprehensive integrated approach that evaluates the local, regional and global impact of every design decision.

-As a minimum standard, the University will follow the State of Tennessee's Sustainable Design Guidelines (SDG) to direct sustainable design at Cherokee Farm.
-The SDG may be found as an appendix in The University of Tennessee Designers' Manual available from the University's Division of Facilities Planning and on the University's website.
-Many of the campus development guidelines described later in this document incorporate directly the guidelines from the SDG manual and are identified in italics.
-Following are the six broad categories addressed in the SDG and key stainability concepts associated with them.
+As a minimum standard, the University will follow the State of Tennessee's High Performance Building Requirements (HPBr) to direct sustainable design at the research park.
+The HPBr may be found as an appendix in The University of Tennessee Designers' Manual available from the University's Office of Capital Projects and on the University's website.
+Many of the campus development guidelines described later in this document incorporate directly the guidelines from the HPBr manual.
+Following are the six broad categories addressed in the HPBr and key stainability concepts associated with them.